- •

 For detailed ferry policies, check the company’s page on our site or reach out to our support team.

-Safety: Ferries on this route are equipped with modern safety features, allowing you to travel with peace of mind.
+Safety: Ferries on this route follow modern safety regulations, providing peace of mind throughout your journey.

-Ticket Tips: Book your tickets in advance, especially during peak season.
-Use the Ferryscanner app for quick and easy updates.
+Ticket Tips: Booking tickets in advance is a smart move, especially during peak travel times.
+Use the Ferryscanner app for quick bookings and real-time updates.

 Antikythera Highlights: